 (DFID) - Evaluation Researcher

-Description: The West Africa Food Markets (WAFM) programme aims to improve the functioning of staple food markets, increase participation in staple food markets, increase regional trade, and raise income levels and security for food producers and consumers.
-WAFM will deploy targeted interventions across a range of areas including: storage, inputs and service markets; market information; transport and logistics; and, policy and regulation.
+Description: West Africa Food Markets (WAFM) aims to improve the functioning of staple food markets, increase participation in staple food markets, increase regional trade, and raise income levels and security for food producers and consumers.

-Activities: Longitudinal evaluation of WAFM to assess its efficiency, effectiveness and impact.
-Employing a diverse set of evaluation methodologies, including qualitative case studies (baseline and endline), value for money assessment, organisational evaluation of the Programme Management Unit, and risk and sustainability analysis.
+Activities: Jessica has contributed to the design of this longitudinal evaluation of WAFM to assess its efficiency, effectiveness and impact.
+Employing a diverse set of evaluation methodologies, including qualitative case studies (baseline and endline), value for money assessment, organisational review, and risk and sustainability analysis.

-Activities: Part of two-person team conducting desk-based research and analysis to construct baseline for DJA in six countries.
+Activities: Part of team conducting desk-based research and analysis to construct baseline for DJA in six countries, followed by case studies profiling initiatives.

 (World Bank) - Evaluation Researcher